Register to Vote

 Your polling place will be listed on the back page of the Sample Ballot and Voter Information Pamphlet which will be mailed to you by the San Bernardino Elections Office of the Registrar of Voters.
 Click here to access your polling place and sample ballot on-line.

-Voters now have a choice in how they receive their Voter Information Guide and Sample Ballot.
-City Hall has the "Application for Electronic Voter Information Guide" available at the information desk or you can go to www.sbcountyelections.com to register online to receive your Voter Information Guide and Sample Ballot electronically.
+Voters can Go Green by opting to receive their Voter Information Guide electronically.
+Click here to apply.
 If you submit the application you will no longer receive your Voter information Guide and Sample Ballot in the mail.